PantaKoda/cf6-nextjs/README.md

 In the spirit of learning I chose typescript from the start which added some complexity trying to make the type system work but the static analysis helped a lot be more confident on the code.

 React was chosen as a popular javascript framework.
 I initially developed the app in both Svelte(Svelte kit) and Vue which worked fine as well .
-The final choice for React was mainly chosen because of the popularity.
-Also react native seems to have some core concepts of React transferred so in case someone is interested in mobile development maybe it will be a bit easier.
+React was chosen for popularity reason.